frhamon/cassiopee/Cassiopée/setup_workspace_macOS.md

 ## Install Python latest version

-- Download Python latest version on [Python Download Page](https://www.python.org/downloads/ "Python Download Page")
-- Run the downloaded .exe file
-- Check the "Add to PATH" box, and click "Install"
+- Install Homebrew by typing in a terminal : `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- Then type `brew install python3`
-- When done, check the success of the installation by typing in the command shell : `python`.
+- When done, check the success of the installation by typing in the command shell : `python3`.
 You should see something like :

 `Python 3.7.2 (tags/v3.7.2:9a3ffc0492, Dec 23 2018, 22:20:52) [MSC v.1916 32 bit (Intel)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 \>>> .`

 Type `exit()` to exit.

+## Install pip for python3

+- pip should be installed with `brew install python3`

 ## Install Python Data Analysis Library 'Pandas'

-- In your terminal, type `python -m pip install --upgrade pandas`
+- In your terminal, type `python3 -m pip install pandas`
-- To check whether Pandas is successfully installed, type in your Python terminal `import pandas as pd`, then `pd.__version__`.
-(To open the Python terminal, type `python` in your terminal.).
-You may also use `pip list` in your main terminal, and check if you see 'pandas' in the list.

 See full documentation on their [WebPage](http://pandas.pydata.org/pandas-docs/stable/ "Pandas Documentation").